mostaphaRoudsari/worldpopulationmeter/README.md

 worldpopulationmeter
 ====================

-This is a sketch that I wanted to try for more than a year now.
+(http://mostapharoudsari.github.io/worldpopulationmeter/) is a sketch that I wanted to try for more than a year now.
 The statement is borrowed from an image that I saw online.

 I loved the concept so much and I loved that they didn't round the number to 7 billion.
 Still it was disappointing that the population wasn't changing live.